IDA-TUBS/IDAWirelessSimulator/README.md

 # IDAWirelessSimulator

 IDA Wireless Simulator is an open source library for the simulation of wireless networks, such as used for V2X communication.
+Specifically, the IDA Wireless Simulator focuses on the evaluation of sample-based protocols (so far based on DDS) used for the exchange of large data objects in lossy wireless channels.

 The library is designed to run within the OMNeT++ simulation engine.
 The IDA Wireless Simulator is developed by the Institute for Computer and Network Engineering (IDA) at TU Braunschweig.

 ## Requirements